 (1) Distributable cash and payout ratio are non-GAAP financial measures and do not have standardized meanings prescribed by International Financial Reporting Standards ("IFRS").
 However, the Fund believes that distributable cash and the payout ratio are useful measures as they provide investors with an indication of cash available for distribution.
 The Fund's method of calculating distributable cash and the payout ratio may differ from that of other issuers and, accordingly, distributable cash and the payout ratio may not be comparable to measures used by other issuers.
-Investors are cautioned that distributable cash and the payout ratio should not be construed as an alternative to the statement of cash flows as a measure of liquidity and cash flows of the Fund.
+Investors are cautioned that distributable cash and the payout ratio should not be construed as an alternative to the statement of cash flows as measure of liquidity and cash flows of the Fund.
 The payout ratio is calculated as cash distributed for the period as a percentage of the distributable cash for the period.
 Distributable cash represents the amount of money which the Fund expects to have available for distribution to Unitholders of the Fund, and is calculated as cash provided by operating activities of the Fund, adjusted for the net change in non-cash working capital items including a reserve for income taxes payable and the net change in the distribution receivable from the SIR Royalty Limited Partnership.

 (2) Same store sales ("SSS") and same store sales growth ("SSSG") are non-GAAP financial measures and do not have standardized meanings prescribed by IFRS.
 However, the Fund believes that SSS and SSSG are useful measures and provide investors with an indication of the change in year-over-year sales.
 The Fund's method of calculating SSS and SSSG may differ from those of other issuers and, accordingly, SSS and SSSG may not be comparable to measures used by other issuers.
 SSSG is the percentage increase in SSS over the prior comparable period.
 SSS includes revenue from all SIR Restaurants included in Pooled Revenue except for those locations that were not open for the entire comparable periods in fiscal 2017 and fiscal 2016.
 The seasonal Abbey's Bakehouse and Abbey's Bakehouse retail outlet are not SIR Restaurants.
-SSS for Scaddabush includes three Scaddabush restaurants.
+When a SIR Restaurant is closed, the revenue for the closed restaurant is excluded from the calculation of SSS and SSSG for both the quarter in which the restaurant is closed and the current year-to-date.